GbotHQ/nim-bmp/README.md

 # Nim BMP
- A simple BMP image encoder and decoder
+ A simple (and incomplete) BMP image encoder and decoder written in nim